What to Start Teaching Your Baby After Birth

-Fully conscious teaching, with books and other articles of learning, will come much later on; but of course, it is entirely up to you.
-With our baby daughter, Saffron, I started reading her a bed time story at about six months old.
-She could not understand fully, but it gave her exposure to books, and the comfort of a bed time routine, with my voice and sounds, and the pictures in the book.
-It did not matter that every evening it was Goldilocks and the Three Bears, or one of the other old favourites in the book.
-Here in the Philippines there are not many books of children's stories in the stores.
+Fully conscious teaching, with books and other articles of learning, will come much later on, but of course, it is entirely up to you.
+With our baby daughter, I started reading her a bed time story at about six months old.
+She could not understand fully, but it gave her exposure to books, and the comfort of a bedtime routine, with my voice and sounds, and the pictures in the book.
+It did not matter that every evening it was Goldilocks and the Three Bears, or one of the other old favorites in the book.
+Here in the Philippines there are not many books of children’s stories in the stores.

 One thing to always bear in mind is that your baby, whatever age, will know and understand far more than you think.
 All the while, when she is not talking, she will be picking up words and their meanings.
 Those words will eventually come out verbally, even if they don’t sound quite right to begin with.